Koxuvar/Readme-Generator/examples/mockupReadme.md

  ## Installation

- stuff about installation goes here
+ A place to write a short brief on the installation proccess for your project.

  ## Usage

- How to usethe darn thing
+ Detailed description on the usage of this project.

  ## Contributing

- How to contribute to the project
+ How to contribute to the project.

  ## Tests

- Testing info and stuff
+ Testing info and how the user can verify their version is working correctly

  ## Questions

- For questions concerning this app contact me [here](mailto:emailgoeshere)
+ For questions concerning this app contact me [here](mailto:emailgoeshere) To see more of my work, check out my [Github Profile](http://www.github.com/GithubUserNameGoesHere)

  ## License

+ License info goes here.